-MEITE is a 12-month, full-time professional master's program, personalized to your goals and interests, that includes an internship with an innovative educational organization.
-In MEITE, students learn to develop the leading edge of educational technologies and curriculum, and explore and participate in organizational models that support edupreneurs to take their ideas to market.
+MEITE is a professional master's degree program, personalized to your goals and interests, that includes an internship with an innovative educational organization.
+In MEITE, students learn to develop the leading edge of educational technologies and curriculum, and explore, participate and lead organizations that support edupreneurs to scale their ideas to a larger market.

 Based in the research triangle, MEITE is working with leading educators, entrepreneurs, and other industry experts to invent the future of education.
 The program is offered in collaboration with Kenan-Flagler Business School, the School of Information and Library Science and the Department of Computer Science.

-Program and course work can be customized to each student’s interest (within the three strands of innovation, technology, and entrepreneurship).
-While the program is housed in the School of Education, students will also take courses in the Kenan-Flagler Business School, the School of Information and Library Science, and the Department of Computer Science.
+Program and course work can be customized to each student’s interest (within the three strands of learning science, technology and innovation, and entrepreneurship).
+While the program is housed in the School of Education, students can also take courses in the Kenan-Flagler Business School, the School of Information and Library Science, and the Department of Computer Science.

 MEITE is a professional degree and an internship with an innovative educational organization is a central part of the program.
 Students will extend their academic experiences into the community in order to understand the challenge of kick-starting innovation in the real-world.

 Carolina's School of Education stands at the front of the education revolution.
 Our faculty includes national and international leaders in the field of learning science, edtech and entrepreneurship, and creating breakthrough learning technologies, curriculum and pedagogy.
 Our partnership with the Innovate Carolina Network gives you access to over 100 internship placement options, 15 campus-based incubators and accelerators, and multiple funding opportunities to support your next venture.